-Citigold's recognition of Jupiter included commissioning two paintings in 1997 and 1999.
-The first depicting Jupiter as an elderly statesman of Charters Towers, and the second is an artists impression of the discovery of gold in Mosman Creek by Jupiter and the prospecting team.
-The first painting hangs in Charters Towers at 'The World Theatre' foyer, once being the original banking chamber for the Bank of NSW, and the second 'discovery' painting until recent times hung in the reception of the Jupiter's Casino in Townsville.
+Citigold's recognition of Jupiter included commissioning two large paintings in 1997 and 1999 by Marji Hill, a renowned writer of educational books on Australia's First Nations.
+The initial painting depicted Jupiter as an elderly statesman of Charters Towers, and the second was an artist's impression of the discovery of gold in Mosman Creek by Jupiter and the prospecting team, partially depicted below.
+The painting of Jupiter, as an elderly statesman, is on permanent display inside the historic community owned and beautifully restored "World Theatre' building in Mosman Street Charters Towers.